| | |

 Popularity and Consumption

-Today, **chicken tenders** are enjoyed worldwide, from fast-food menus to gourmet recipes like our Apple and Honey Glazed Chicken Tenders.
-Their crispy texture and juicy meat make them irresistible, whether served with fries, in chicken salads, or as part of keto-friendly meals.
-Their versatility and convenience cement their status as a family favorite.
+Today, chicken tenders are a worldwide obsession, from fast-food menus to our Apple and Honey Glazed Chicken Tenders.
+Their crispy-juicy combo makes them irresistible, whether paired with fries or in keto-friendly wraps, tested by our family in Vietnam.

 Defining Food Analogs